-7. With respect to time limits, Best Practice No. 9 of the OECD MEMAP advocates for a flexible approach giving the taxpayer the benefit of the doubt in borderline cases.
+7. With respect to time limits, Best Practice No. 9 of the OECD MEMAP advocates for a flexible approach giving the enterprise the benefit of the doubt in borderline cases and for informing the enterprise of their rights under the AC in case of an adjustment.

 The JTPF may discuss a recommendation along the following lines (based on MEMAP): Balancing a tax administration's need for reasonable time limits with the necessity of providing MAP assistance to those entitled to benefits from the Arbitration Convention can be a difficult issue.
-Keeping in mind the spirit and objectives of the Arbitration Convention, however, taxpayers should not be unduly prevented from obtaining assistance via MAP due to overly strict interpretations of the Arbitration Convention's time limitation for requesting MAP.
-Taxpayers should receive the benefit of the doubt in borderline cases.
+Keeping in mind the spirit and objectives of the Arbitration Convention, however, enterprises should not be unduly prevented from obtaining assistance via MAP due to overly strict interpretations of the Arbitration Convention's time limitation for requesting MAP.
+Enterprises should receive the benefit of the doubt in borderline cases.

-While the onus for making a timely request in order to preserve access to the MAP rests with the taxpayer and taxpayers should take all reasonable steps to ensure that time limits do not expire, it would be helpful for a tax administration making an adjustment to advise the taxpayer of their rights under the Arbitration Convention, including information about any time limits in the Convention for initiating MAP.
+While the onus for making a timely request in order to preserve access to the MAP rests with the enterprise and enterprises should take all reasonable steps to ensure that time limits do not expire, it would be helpful for a tax administration making an adjustment to inform the enterprise of their rights under the Arbitration Convention, including information about any time limits in the Convention for initiating MAP.
 This written notice or advice could be included at the time of formal notification of a proposed adjustment and could include general guidance on the availability of MAP and how to go about protecting the availability of access to this mechanism.
-Some tax administrations have implemented the practice of advising taxpayers of both their domestic and convention rights and obligations at the time of the proposed adjustment, with successful feedback and results.
+Some tax administrations have implemented the practice of advising enterprises of both their domestic and convention rights and obligations at the time of the proposed adjustment, with successful feedback and results.